 “…an entire generation of hungry and impassioned filmmakers infiltrated the studio system, changing cinema forever.”

 This year, the Glasgow Film Festival will celebrate this incendiary year in film with a host of film screenings.
 Within the ranks of films being showcased are household classic titles such as THE WILD BUNCH, EASY RIDER and MIDNIGHT COWBOY, as well as a litany of less celebrated films like MEDIUM COOL, SWEET CHARITY and ALICE’S RESTAURANT.
 Together these titles create an oeuvre of 1969 which embodies the ideology, sentiment and psyche which propelled these films towards popularity and notoriety.

 Where Golden Age Hollywood had always sought to offer sanctuary from reality and a discernible distance from the world audiences inhabited, the shift that occurred during the 1960s narrowed the divide between reality and the spectacle on screen.
-With young filmmakers at the helm equipped with a guerrilla, DIY approach and acculturated by European New Wave, Hollywood underwent a transformation.
+With young filmmakers equipped with a guerrilla, DIY approach and acculturated by European New Wave, Hollywood underwent a transformation.
 As society grew increasingly more violent, gratuitous and frightening, cinema for the first time began to represent real life in an authentic and truthful way.

 “… cinema for the first time began to represent real life in an authentic and truthful way.”